 "Iona Craig is a freelance journalist, writing with immense courage about one of the least reported and most dangerous conflicts of our age.
 She has been one of the very few journalists to brave the conflict in Yemen and draw its horrors to global attention” - Orwell Prize Judge, 2016

-Iona Craig is a British-Irish freelance investigative journalist.
+Iona Craig is an Irish-British freelance investigative journalist.

 Since 2010 her work has focused on Yemen and the Arabian Peninsula.
 Iona lived in Sana'a from 2010 through 2014 as The Times (of London) Yemen correspondent, covering Yemen’s revolution, America’s growing covert war in the country and the civil war that began in 2014.